pinterest/teletraan/deploy-agent/README.md

-Deploy-agent is python script runs on every host and execute deploy scripts.
+Deploy-agent is a python script runs on every host and execute deploy scripts.
 See https://github.com/pinterest/teletraan/wiki for more details.

 To run unit tests